 Offer a virtual guestbook.

 Forget about those long lines at the guestbook table!
-A virtual guestbook allows guests to share well wishes, photos, and videos, which are compiled into a digital memory of the day.
-You can create your own virtual guestbook (just have guests email you their messages), or use one of the virtual guestbook services available.
+A virtual guestbook is a guestbook specifically for an online wedding celebration, which allows guests to share well wishes, photos, and videos that are then are compiled into a digital memory of the day.
+You can create your own virtual guestbook (just have guests email you their messages), or use one of the virtual guestbook services available, like from Miss Design Berry.

 Enlist your photographer and videographer.